 If you’re thinking of living in Italy, we’ve put up a list of pros and cons to help you with your decision.

-Life in Italy for foreigners
+Life in Italy for Foreigners

+How is life in Italy?
+It’s a question worth exploring to understand the daily experiences and culture of this beautiful Mediterranean country.
 Life in Italy offers ex-pats a culturally diverse lifestyle in a country full of history.

 Once home to Ancient Romans and revolutionary artists, modern Italy features lovely vineyards, international restaurants, a growing economy, and, of course, Vatican City.